ppplinday/Image-Completion-DCGAN-Tensorflow/README.md

 ```
 python3 train_dcgan.py
 ```
-We will train 20 epoch and this is enough for our purpose.
+We will train 20 epoch in DCGAN and this is enough for our purpose.

 ### Train_completion
 After trained DCGAN, we need to train z and for my code, I will randomly choose 64 image in the file **pre_uncompletion_image** and